MislavJaksic/College-Labs/APR/README.md

 ### Lectures

-A collection of notes I made during the lectures.
-The notes are written in Croatian.
+I took down notes using a laptop.
+These notes are written in Croatian.